smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 	</figcaption>
 </figure>

-Left for Dead.
-Do not shuffle the deckchairs.

-Today we walked away from a refactoring.
-We found some tests which did not work as expected.
-Instead of spending time refactoring the code and dealing with the problem it was better worth our time elsewhere.
+Long forgotten code that has been left for dead should be left with minimal changes.
+This code may be considered "done" and has not been touched for a long time and you don't expect to come back.
+Any effort is probably wasted and it often would be a better decision to just walk away.

+No client will benefit from the work you do to this unloved code.
+No matter how much you might want to restructure the classes to the perfect hierarchy it is not worth it.

+We recently declared one of our projects as dead.
+When we first started we wrote a large number of tests through the UI.
+While great when we first started these tests eventually feel into disrepair as we were moved to different projects.
+We decided it was not worth dedicating the effort to fix all the tests right now and instead would add new tests to eventually replace the existing code.

+If you must make changes to such long done projects try to get in, make your changes and then leave.
+Don't make the project worst than it is, but don't stick around either.

+Updating dead code is like shuffling deck-chairs on the Titanic.
+Don't you have better things to do?

 Summary
 ===============================================================================

-What refactoring will pay off the most?
+What improvements or refactoring will pay off the most?
 I don't know.
 It depends on you code.
 Too many defects?
 Refactoring for testablity and adding more tests could help prevent regressions or future defects.
 Do you have to repeat the same changes in multiple areas?
 Reducing the duplication could help you.
 Try browsing the [refactoring catalog][catalog] for more ideas.

+In summary, scale your effort based on how important the code is and what you plan on doing in the area.

 Refactor